Try Statistical Software for Free

 Example of fit regression model?

-- Now, she analyzes the data with the help of https://qtools.zometric.com/
+- Now analyses the data with the help of https://qtools.zometric.com/ or https://intelliqs.zometric.com/.

-- After using the above mentioned tool, she fetches the output as follows:
+- After using the above mentioned tool, fetches the output as follows

 The guide is as follows:

-- Next, update the data manually or can completely copy (Ctrl+C) the data from excel sheet and paste (Ctrl+V) it here.
+- Next, update the data manually or can completely copy (Ctrl+C) the data from excel sheet or paste (Ctrl+V) it or else there is say option Load Example where the example data will be loaded.

-- Next, you need to choose the desired option.
+- Next, you need to fill the required options .

 - Finally, click on calculate at the bottom of the page and you will get desired results.